How do microbial communities control the flow of energy and matter through ecosystems?

 The Bier Lab works on this question by combining microbial ecology and biogeochemistry research.
 We study the microbial role in terrestrial-aquatic connections, aquatic and wetland ecosystem function, and the effects of disturbance on microbial community processes and composition.

 We are located at Savannah River Ecology Laboratory which is a research unit of the University of Georgia and is located near Aiken, SC, USA.
-The content and opinions expressed on this web page do not necessarily reflect the views of nor are they endorsed by the University of Georgia or the University System of Georgia.
+The content and opinions expressed on this web page do not necessarily reflect the views of nor are they endorsed by the University of Georgia, the University System of Georgia, nor Stroud Water Research Center.
 UGA Privacy Policy

 |